 Q: In which pregnancy risk category does the FDA classify Depakote?

 The FDA classifies Depakote as an "X" for pregnant mothers.
 An "X" is the worst possible grade because it signifies that the risks of using the drug substantially outweigh any possible benefits.
 The FDA cautions that Depakote should never be prescribed for pregnant women for the treatment of migraines.

 In addition, The FDA advises that Depakote should only be prescribed for pregnant women with seizures or bipolar disorder when other medications have proven ineffective.
 With regard to using Depakote to treat seizures and bipolar disorder, the FDA gave it a letter "D," indicating that the potential benefits of the drug may be acceptable despite the risks.

 Q: Can Abbott Laboratories be held liable for Depakote complications?

 Under product liability law, manufactures and sellers have a duty to ensure that their products are free from any unreasonable defects or dangers.
 A number of patients have filed lawsuits against Abbott Laboratories claiming injuries related to Depakote use.
 Many of these lawsuits have alleged that Depakote carried defective warnings, meaning the manufacturer failed to provide adequate information about the dangers associated with the drug.

-How to Get Legal Help with a Depakote Claim
+How to Get a Legal Review of Your Depakote Claim

 You can claim damages for injuries either or your child may have suffered as a result of taking Depakote.
 In some cases, evidence of injury -- such as learning disabilities in children -- may not be discovered until years after the mother's exposure to the drug.
 If you or your child have suffered from exposure to this or other dangerous drugs, have a qualified products liability attorney evaluate your claim absolutely free.